 We have significant amounts of debt.
-The principal amount of our debt as of December 31, 2020 was \$82.1 billion, consisting of \$10.2 billion of credit facility debt, \$47.7 billion of investment grade senior secured notes and \$24.3 billion of high-yield senior unsecured notes.
+The principal amount of our debt as of December 31, 2021 was \$91.2 billion, consisting of \$10.7 billion of credit facility debt, \$56.5 billion of investment grade senior secured notes and \$24.0 billion of high-yield senior unsecured notes.
 Our business requires significant cash to fund principal and interest payments on our debt.

 Our projected cash needs and projected sources of liquidity depend upon, among other things, our actual results, and the timing and amount of our expenditures.
-As we continue to grow our mobile services, we expect to continue to see negative mobile Adjusted EBITDA in 2021 as well as negative working capital impacts from the timing of device-related cash flows when we sell the handset or tablet to customers pursuant to equipment installment plans.
-Free cash flow was \$7.1 billion and \$4.6 billion for the years ended December 31, 2020 and 2019, respectively.
-See table below for factors impacting free cash flow during the year ended December 31, 2020 compared to 2019.
-As of December 31, 2020, the amount available under our credit facilities was approximately \$4.7 billion and cash on hand was approximately \$1.0 billion.
-We expect to utilize free cash flow, cash on hand and availability under our credit facilities as well as future refinancing transactions to further extend the maturities of our obligations.
+As we continue to grow our mobile services, we expect an initial funding period to grow a new product as well as negative working capital impacts from the timing of device-related cash flows when we sell devices to customers pursuant to equipment installment plans.
+Further, in 2022, Charter expects to become a meaningful federal cash tax payer as the majority of net operating losses will have been utilized.
+Free cash flow was \$8.7 billion and \$7.1 billion for the years ended December 31, 2021 and 2020, respectively.
+See table below for factors impacting free cash flow during the year ended December 31, 2021 compared to 2020.
+As of December 31, 2021, the amount available under our credit facilities was approximately \$3.9 billion and cash on hand was approximately \$601 million.
+We expect to utilize free cash flow, cash on hand availability under our credit facilities as well as future refinancing transactions to further extend the maturities of our obligations.
 The timing and terms of any refinancing transactions will be subject to market conditions among other considerations.
 Additionally, we may, from time to time, and depending on market conditions and other factors, use cash on hand and the proceeds from securities offerings or other borrowings to retire our debt through open market purchases, privately negotiated purchases, tender offers or redemption provisions.
 We believe we have sufficient liquidity from cash on hand, free cash flow and Charter Operating's revolving credit facility as well as access to the capital markets to fund our projected cash needs.

-We continue to evaluate the deployment of our cash on hand and anticipated future free cash flow including to invest in our business growth and other strategic opportunities, including mergers and acquisitions as well as stock repurchases and dividends.
+We continue to evaluate the deployment of our cash on hand and anticipated future free cash flow including to invest in our business growth and other strategic opportunities, including expanding the capacity of our network, the expansion of our network through our rural broadband construction project, the build-out and deployment of our CBRS spectrum, and mergers and acquisitions as well as stock repurchases and dividends.
 Charter's target leverage of net debt to the last twelve months Adjusted EBITDA remains at 4 to 4.5 times Adjusted EBITDA, and up to 3.5 times Adjusted EBITDA at the consolidated first lien level.
-Our leverage ratio was 4.4 times Adjusted EBITDA as of December 31, 2020.
+Our leverage ratio was 4.4 times Adjusted EBITDA as of December 31, 2021.
 As Adjusted EBITDA grows, we expect to increase the total amount of our indebtedness to maintain leverage within Charter's target leverage range.
-We have used the proceeds from such borrowings for general corporate purposes and to buyback shares of Charter Class A common stock and Charter Holdings common units.
-During the years ended December 31, 2020 and 2019, Charter purchased approximately 18.4 million and 16.7 million shares, respectively, of Charter Class A common stock for approximately \$10.6 billion and \$6.7 billion, respectively.
-Since the beginning of its buyback program in September 2016 through the year ended December 31, 2020, Charter has purchased approximately 87.7 million shares of Class A common stock for approximately \$34.6 billion.
+Excluding purchases from Liberty Broadband discussed below, during the years ended December 31, 2021 and 2020, Charter purchased in the public market approximately 15.9 million and 18.4 million shares, respectively, of Charter Class A common stock for approximately \$10.9 billion and \$10.6 billion, respectively.
+Since the beginning of its buyback program in September 2016 through the year ended December 31, 2021, Charter has purchased in the public market approximately 125.6 million shares of Class A common stock and Charter Holdings common units for approximately \$56.8 billion, including purchases from Liberty Broadband discussed below.